 - They will allow you to use the telephone in order to call family, friends, or bail bondsman.

-- If you are expected to be released quickly, you will be allowed to wear your street clothes, otherwise you you will have to change into a jumpsuit.
+- If you are expected to be released quickly, you will be allowed to wear your street clothes, otherwise you will have to change into a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help others make it through jail intake?

 Click here to leave a comment